 Castleford Tigers Rugby League Club acknowledges its responsibility to safeguard the welfare of every child, young person and vulnerable adult who has been entrusted to its care and is committed to working to provide a safe environment for all of its members.
 A child or young person is anyone under the age of 18 involved in any club football activity.
 A vulnerable adult is anyone who may be unable to take care of himself or herself or be unable to protect himself or herself against significant harm or exploitation.
-We subscribe to the RFL Safeguarding Policy (revised version 2007) and endorse and accept the Policy Statement contained in that document.
+We subscribe to the RFL Safeguarding Policy (revised version 2021) and Adults at Risk Policy and endorse and accept the Policy Statement contained in that document.

 2 The key principles of the RFL Safeguarding Policy are that: